noodldocs/noodldocs.github.io/2.4/modules/mapbox/guides/setting-up/README.md

 </div>

 Add the node.
 Then put it as a child to your main App group.
-As you will see, you will immedieatly get a warning: "No access token.
-Please specify one in the Project Settings and reload".
+As you will see, you will immedieatly get a warning: _"No access token.
+Please specify one in the Project Settings and reload"_.

 <div class="ndl-image-with-background">